Christophe Berra: Wolverhampton Wanderers

 Berra won international recognition at the end of the 2007–08 season and, during the close season, his growing reputation attracted the attention of Championship club Wolverhampton Wanderers.
 They made a reported £1.5 million bid to sign him, but it was not considered as Hearts were without a manager at the time.
 Wolves returned with an improved offer – reportedly £2million – on 27 January 2009, but it was again rejected.
 However, he eventually signed for Wolves for an undisclosed fee – believed to be around £2.5m – in a four-and-a-half-year deal on transfer deadline day.
-He made his club debut on 7 February 2009 in a 1–2 defeat at Coventry.
+He made his club debut on 7 February 2009 in a 2–1 defeat at Coventry.

-Berra helped Wolves complete the season at the top of the Championship and so enter Premier League.
+Berra helped Wolves complete the season at the top of the Championship and so enter the Premier League.
 He went on to play regularly during their three seasons in the top division, being partnered at centre back by a collection of players including Jody Craddock, Richard Stearman and Roger Johnson.
 After three seasons Berra was a mainstay of the Wolves team that finished bottom of the 2011–12 Premier League and so were relegated back to the Championship.

 Following relegation, Berra had a transfer request accepted by Wolves. but this did not lead to any move away from the club and he remained part of the first team during the season.
 Then-Wolves manager Ståle Solbakken stated that Berra's game had improved and stated that he hoped the club could agree a new contract with Berra.
 However, Solbakken was soon fired and Berra dropped out of first team contention under Dean Saunders.
 At the end of the campaign, which again saw the team relegated, it was announced that Berra would leave the club.
-In total he made 154 appearances for the club, without scoring.
+In total, he made 154 appearances for the club, without scoring.